helixml/docs/pages/docs/text-fine-tune-guidance.md

 ## Data Best Practices

-* Your data must asnswer the question
+* Your data must answer the question
 * More data is better
 * Only include data that is relevant to your problem